wallacepck/tp/docs/UserGuide.md

 1. Menu Bar: A top menu bar which provides access to various functions within AcademySource.
 2. Command Box: An input with a placeholder "Enter Command Here..." to enter commands into.
 3. Result Display: A rectangular display box to display success message upon successful command execution, or error message upon failure.
 4. Side Navigation: Buttons to navigate between Modules and Contacts tab.
-Press the buttons or TAB key to navigate between both.
+Press the buttons or the `Tab` key to navigate between both.

 Modules Page:
-1. Module Files: A folder that stores all contacts related to the module code.
+1. Module Folder: A folder that stores contacts of a module code.
-   Upon pressing, AcademySource will be directed to contacts page which displays contacts that matches the module code.
+   Clicking a module folder will direct you to a page displaying contacts of that module code.

 Contacts Page:
 1. Contact List: A list of contacts stored inside AcademySource.
 Each row stores a contact name card with their relevant details.
-2. Role: The role which each contact is assigned to.
-TA will be displayed as yellow bookmarker while Professor will be displayed as orange bookmarker.
+2. Role: The role in which each contact is assigned to. `TA` will be displayed as yellow bookmark while `Professor` will be displayed as orange bookmark.
-3. Favourite Mark: A star symbol which indicate a contact is marked as favourite by you.
+3. Favourite Mark: A star symbol indicating contacts marked as favourite by you.

 [Back to top](#table-of-content)